 - In case you have a back injury, you must make sure to practice this asana only under the guidance of a certified yoga instructor.

 As a beginner, you must remember never to push yourself if you are not comfortable in a forward bend.
 This is more important if the asana entails sitting on the floor.
 When you move forward, and you feel that the space between your navel and pubis is reducing, stop, lift yourself a little, and continue moving forward.
-As a beginner, your tight leg muscles might make it difficult for you to bend too much, and it might look like you are sitting.
+As a beginner, your tight hamstring muscles might make it difficult for you to bend too much, and it might look like you are sitting.
 It’s alright.
 With practice, your body will become far more flexible.

 Advanced Pose Alteration